 Jón Helgi is an engineer from DTU, Copenhagen, Denmark.
 He is a former adjunct professor in financial engineering at Reykjavik University and a visiting scholar at Columbia University, New York City.

-Sveinn Valfells first transacted Bitcoins in mid-2011.
-He has since given numerous interviews and talks about Bitcoin and blockchains, including on the BBC (Radio and TV), at Coin- Summit (London), Scaling Bitcoin (Montreal) and DLD (London, Tel Aviv).
-Outside blockchains, Sveinn has advised, worked for, co-founded and invested in companies in biotech, bioinformatics, financial services, telecoms, mobile software and venture capital.
+Sveinn Valfells has advised, worked for, co-founded and invested in companies in biotech, bioinformatics, financial services, telecoms, mobile software, and venture capital.
+He first transacted Bitcoins in mid-2011 and has since given numerous presentations and interviews about blockchains and cryptocurrencies, including on the BBC, at CoinSummit, Scaling Bitcoin, MIT DCI, Stockholm Fintechweek, and the IMF.
 Sveinn completed a B.S. in applied physics (Columbia), a M.S. in economic systems (Stanford), and a Ph.D. in physics (Boston University).

 Associate (securities law and license applications), Lagahvoll.
 Mag. jur.
 (U of Iceland).